Every storm has a silver lining, and the same adage applies to the United States’ new policy for Indian immigrants who have lost their jobs.

 This USCIS regulation demonstrates a pragmatic approach to tackling the issues experienced by immigrant workers, notably those from India, who make up a sizable share of the US IT workforce.
 Furthermore, the policy emphasizes that individuals with a valid EAD based on compelling circumstances will not accrue unlawful presence, shielding them from unexpected stumbling blocks on their path to permanent residency.

-Furthermore, this step strengthens the sense of security for these professionals’ families, as their dependents can apply for EADs based on compelling circumstances,
+Furthermore, this step strengthens the sense of security for these professionals’ families, as their dependents can apply for EADs based on compelling circumstances, offering another layer of certainty in an already difficult immigration landscape.

 Eligibility Criteria